 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

 2) Translation as a product.
-Students are expected to use the above-mentioned research skills developed to check the accuracy of the final product.
+Students are expected to use the above-mentioned skills developed to check the accuracy of the final product.
 In view of this, they will be trained to edit their own and the others’ translations in terms of style, structure, content and accuracy.

 The module content is split in two parts.

-1) linguistic concepts necessary to correctly interpret the information of dictionaries (word classes, cross-references, collocations, homographs-homonyms-homophones, idioms, , etc.);
+1. linguistic concepts necessary to correctly interpret the information of dictionaries (word classes, cross-references, collocations, homographs-homonyms-homophones, idioms, etc.),

-Use of WebLearn is also made in order to share experiences and to submit assignments.
+This is an in-class taught module although a few sessions are delivered online for the purpose of familiarising students with a variety of interaction modes (face-to-face and distance learning).
+The teaching sessions are very practical.
+The lectures – aimed at providing comprehensive understanding of the documentation and revision procedures – are complemented with brainstorming activities, problem-oriented and text-based exercises relating to the principles and concepts being introduced.
+Use of WebLearn is made regularly in order to share experiences and submit tasks and assignments.
 The rationale behind the use of WebLearn is that it has become common practice within the translation professional environment to submit/exchange work electronically and within specific deadlines.

 On successful completion of this module, students will be able to:

-3. apply the tools and resources with a view to improving their final translation to professional standards.
+2. Apply the tools and resources with a view to improving their final translation to professional standards.

 Assessment component 1: